Music » Spoken Word » DaoDDBall » Song

 Verse 3 It rains in November the cold will remind, The dear ones had fallen for the ones left behind, The young must remember the pain of the wars, The little red flower will bloom ever more.

-Latest song: November Wine
+Latest song: The Picture

-2 months ago
+3 months ago

 artist